Whom the Good Lord a hand lends, no one in the way stands

 “Why?
-There’s a lot of cheese!”
-Vovka continued, opening the fridge.
+There’s plenty of cheese!”
+Vovka continued and opened the fridge.
 It was full of cheese.
-Several big round wheels occupied almost all of it.
+Several large round wheels took up almost the entire space.
 I laughed again.

-“I mean, we have to eat it, it’ll go bad!”
-Vovka added, as if even apologizing.
+“I mean, we have to eat it, it will go bad!”
+Vovka added, as if to apologize.

-“Why did you bring so much of it?
+“Why did you bring so much?
 You could have taken some…”

 “It’s a freeload, man!
-How couldn’t I take it?”
+How could I not take it?”
 Vovka scratched the back of his head in surprise.
-“They would have thrown it away anyway, they were writing it off, I had to take it.
+“They would have thrown it away anyway, they wrote it off, I had to take it.
 And the cheese is good: ‘Dorblu’, ‘Parmesan’, it’s not our cheap shit.
 Sure thing, I had to take it.”

-I kept chuckling.
-The kettle boiled, flicking the switch.
+I kept giggling.
+The kettle boiled, the switch flicked.

 “Now you have to chew cheese all day, every day!”

 “Fuck, Ramses, I munch it all the time!
 Fucking sick of it!”
-Vovka laughed, poured the tea into mugs, threw a bag of tea into both of them and handed one to me.
-We started drinking the tea, taking a sip and then a drag on our cigarettes.
+Vovka laughed, poured the tea into cups, tossed a tea bag into each and handed one to me.
+We started to drink the tea, took a sip and then a drag on our cigarettes.

 “Finish it and then turn in for the night…” I muttered.
-“I can hardly keep my eyes open…”
+“I can barely keep my eyes open…”

 “Well… the red couch is fucking waiting for you!
 Hee-hee-hee-hee!”
 Vovka laughed again.

-“No fucking hospitality… You can’t just lie down on this couch and give me your airfield as a guest…” I laughed, in a kindly way.
+“No fucking hospitality… You can’t just lie down on this couch and give me your airfield as a guest…” I laughed, in a friendly way.
 “It’s a fleabag, not a couch.”

 “Well, there is no other.
 You’re welcome to all we have.”

 We finished our drinks and cigarettes and went to bed.
-I lay down on the old couch, which creaked beneath me.
-My ribs pressed through the fabric into the crooked spring, and I started to think about her, but Vovka’s snoring from the bed knocked me down, too.
+I lay down on the old couch, which creaked under me.
+My ribs pressed through the fabric into the crooked spring, and I began to think of her, but Vovka’s snoring from the bed knocked me down, too.

 “Do you have any Citramon?”
 I said in the morning, without opening my eyes.